<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=767728527273058&amp;ev=PageView&amp;noscript=1">

 High Salaries:

 Due to such high demand and a relatively low supply of qualified labor, cybersecurity has pretty good salary ranges.
 The average salary in North America for cybersecurity-related jobs is $90,000 compared to the average salary wage of 40,000.
-So with a reasonable amount of experience and some certifications you can expect to make double the national average.
+So with a reasonable amount of experience and some certifications, you can expect to make double the national average.

 Interesting variety: